GabrielBG0/GabrielBG0/README.md

 🌎 Based in Campinas, SP, Brazil
 🎓 Master's Student @ Unicamp
-🔧 Software Engineer | 🤖 Machine Learning Enthusiast
+🔧 Software Engineer | 🤖 Machine Learning Researcher
 🌐 Fluent in English and Portuguese

 #### About Me